CodeIt.Right Rules Explained, Part 14

 Whenever I post in this series, I start with my two rules of thumb for static analysis.

 - Never implement a suggested fix without knowing what makes it a fix.

 - Never ignore a suggested fix without understanding what makes it a fix.

-So, that said, let’s dive into three more rules today.
+So, that said, let’s look at today’s three rules.